Clem-a-la-gome/TheGotitaProject_YI2023/microcontrollers/pycom/pygate/README.md

 - The shield A.K.A PyGate expansion board
 - The microcontroller: it can be either a LoPy, LoPy 4 or a Fipy
-- The Ethernet adapter (optional) if you want to power the PyGate by an ethernet cable
+- The Ethernet adapter (optional) if you want to power the PyGate by an ethernet cable - ⚠️ don't use the USB C port when using this methodology
 - The LoRa antenna - ⚠️ don't power on your device if the antenna is not connected as you might damage the LoPy
 - The case

 ## 4. Configure the code

 First of all, you need to configure your Gateway.
-For this, you need to go to the (global_config.json)[./global_config.json] and set the EUI indicated at the end of the JSON file.
+For this, you need to go to the [global_config.json](./global_config.json) and set the EUI indicated at the end of the JSON file.
 The EUI it's a 64 bit extended unique identifier for each gateway.
-There is a complete explanation (here)[https://hackmd.io/@sMJAvvKqQ6OQ7Y1uLK8WYQ/S1dhsfIp_#My-own-LoRa-gateway] on how to obtain a unique EUI identifier for your gateway.$
+There is a complete explanation [here](https://hackmd.io/@sMJAvvKqQ6OQ7Y1uLK8WYQ/S1dhsfIp_#My-own-LoRa-gateway) on how to obtain a unique EUI identifier for your gateway using your pycom device.

 The last step is to configure the settings of the wifi.
-Change the SSID (Name) and the Password of your own Wifi in the (main.py)[./main.py].
+Change the SSID (Name) and the Password to your own wifi settings in [main.py](./main.py).

 ## 5. Upload the files to the PyGate